 Each year, the Johnson Collection presents Voices in American Art, an educational series designed to engage campus and community audiences alike on the subject of fine art in America.
-TJC is pleased to announce that Ruth Erickson, Mannion Family Curator at The Institute of Contemporary Art/Boston, will be the keynote speaker at the 2018 symposium, scheduled for Thursday, March 1, at AC Hotel Spartanburg.
-Dr. Erickson's lecture will focus on the art and artists of Black Mountain College, the avant-garde, interdisciplinary arts enclave that operated in the Blue Ridge Mountains of North Carolina between 1933 and 1957.
-A selection of TJC's Black Mountain College paintings and sculpture will be highlighted throughout the hotel property, slated to open this fall.
-The evening lecture is open to the public at no charge.
+Ruth Erickson, Mannion Family Curator at The Institute of Contemporary Art/Boston, served as the keynote speaker at the 2018 symposium, held on Thursday, March 1, at AC Hotel Spartanburg.
+Dr. Erickson's lecture, "Experiments in Art, Education, and Democracy: Black Mountain College 1933-1957," focused on the art and artists of Black Mountain College, the avant-garde, interdisciplinary arts enclave that operated in the Blue Ridge Mountains of North Carolina between 1933 and 1957.
+A selection of TJC's Black Mountain College paintings and sculpture is showcased throughout the hotel property.

 At ICA/Boston, Erickson organized the major exhibition Leap Before You Look: Black Mountain College 1933–1957 with Helen Molesworth, which included two loaned paintings from the Johnson Collection: The Desk by Fannie Hillsmith and Yardstick by Pat Passlof.
 She has also curated Mark Dion: Misadventures of a 21st-Century Naturalist, the first U.S. survey of Dion’s work, as well as solo exhibitions of the work of Boston-based Ethan Murrow, and the Dubai-based, Iranian artists Rokni and Ramin Haerizadeh and Hesam Rahmanian.
 From 2004 to 2007, she was curator at Burlington City Arts Center, Burlington, Vermont.
 A graduate of Carleton College, Erickson received her MA and PhD in art history from the University of Pennsylvania.
 She has upcoming projects with artists Kevin Beasley and Wangechi Mutu.